Top 5 This Week

 3. Richmond: Fan District and Scott’s Addition

-Richmond’s most vibrant residential neighborhoods reflect the city’s transformation from former Confederate capital to one of the South’s most creative mid-sized cities.
-The Fan District (named for its fan-shaped street grid radiating west from Monroe Park) is one of the largest intact Victorian neighborhoods in the country — three miles of Queen Anne and Colonial Revival rowhouses, grand porches, and tree-lined boulevards within walking distance of VCU, the Virginia Museum of Fine Arts, and Carytown’s independent retail.
-Scott’s Addition, the former industrial warehouse district north of the Fan, has been converted over the past decade into the brewery and residential district that defines Richmond’s current moment — craft beer taprooms, converted loft apartments, and a density of young professional energy that has made it the most written-about neighborhood in Virginia outside Northern Virginia.
-Median prices in the Fan run $350,000–$550,000; Scott’s Addition condos $280,000–$450,000.
+Richmond has remade itself over the past two decades from former Confederate capital into one of the South’s more inventive mid-sized cities, and its best residential blocks show it.
+The Fan District — named for the fan-shaped street grid that spreads west from Monroe Park — ranks among the largest intact Victorian neighborhoods in the country: roughly three miles of Queen Anne and Colonial Revival rowhouses, deep front porches, and tree-lined boulevards within walking distance of VCU, the Virginia Museum of Fine Arts, and the independent shops of Carytown.
+Just north, Scott’s Addition has spent the past decade trading its industrial warehouses for craft-beer taprooms and converted loft apartments, drawing a dense crowd of young professionals along the way.
+Houses in the Fan run $550,000 to $800,000; Scott’s Addition condos land between $320,000 and $500,000.

 4. Charlottesville: UVA and the Vineyard Life